Dog Breeds and Home Insurance: Restrictions, Coverage & Pet-Friendly Insurers

 Which Dog Breeds Are Restricted by Home Insurers?

 Not all dogs are treated equally by home insurance companies.
 Insurers use historical claims data to assess the liability risk a dog poses, and certain breeds consistently appear on restricted or banned lists.
-Understanding which breeds trigger scrutiny — and why — is the first step to protecting your coverage.
+Understanding which breeds trigger scrutiny, and why, is the first step to protecting your coverage.

-The Most Commonly Restricted Breeds
+The Most Commonly Restricted Breeds in 2026

 While breed restriction lists vary by insurer, the following dogs appear most frequently across multiple carriers: